Home

 Presentation Suggestions

 Put each cheese cube on a 5-6 inch wooden skewer or a regular toothpick.
-Then thread onto the skewers a small piece of any two of the following.
-Take the color and texture into consideration:
+Then thread onto the skewers a small piece of any two of the following items:

-Although simple, chilled raw vegetables are among the most popular and nutritious appetizers around.
-Pair with a cool and well flavored dip they can stand alone.....
+Although simple, chilled raw vegetables are among the most popular and nutritious easy appetizers around.
+Paired with a cool and well flavored dip, crudite can be the star of the show.

 Make Ahead